libretro/RetroArch/README-exynos.md

 The driver still suffers from some issues.

    - The aspect ratio computation can be improved.
 In particular the user supplied aspect ratio is currently unused.
    - Font rendering and blitting is very inefficient since the backing buffer is cleared every frame.
 Introduce a invalidation rectangle which covers the region where font glyphs are drawn, and then only clear this region.
+Also consider converting the buffer to A8 color format and using global color (not sure if this is possible).
    - Temporary GEM buffers are used as source for blitting operations.
 Support for the IOMMU has to be enabled, so that one can use the 'userptr' functionality.
    - More TODOs are pointed out in the code itself.